3mr3llam/filament-blogy/README.md

 A powerful and elegant blog package for Laravel Filament v3 with SEO features.

+## Requirements

+- PHP 8.1 or higher
+- Laravel 10.0 or higher
+- Filament 3.x

 ## Features

 - Modern, responsive blog management interface